 Tree of Life Children's Center is the same developmentally based program, with the same child centered approach as TBI Preschool, just with a new name!
-We also have a new director, Robin McConnell, who was one of the lead teachers of TBI Preschool for many years, who will nurture and grow our program, while maintaining the roots we have developed for the past 30+ years.
+Our current Director was a former lead teacher at the program for many years, and the same philosophy and approach to working with children remains, while we develop additional aspects of our program to serve more families.

 No. Our program is truly child centered and we understand that children’s bodies all mature at different paces and times.
 We happily accept children at every stage of potty training and allow them to progress to subsequent classrooms regardless of potty training status.
 We support children where they are in their journey and help them progress to independence with toileting when they are ready.

 Tree of Life Children’s Center is a nut-free school.
 We do not provide any foods with nuts and we ask parents to make sure their children’s lunches are free from all nut containing products.